We are back again to RSI, but accompanied with the Moving Averages this time.

 Please, note: you shouldn’t discard the strategy, probably you can try different adjustments from the list below to find the best suitable one.

-It DOES NOT mean the strategy itself is not profitable, the aim of our experiment wasn’t to give the ready advices you should blindly believe in, but to show that even the slight details of the any trading strategy should be carefully backtested before being used during the live trading.
+It DOES NOT mean the strategy itself is not profitable, the aim of our experiment wasn’t to give the ready advice you should blindly believe in, but to show that even the slight details of any trading strategy should be carefully backtested before being used during the live trading.